sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 the entire docker container ensures that configuration is reloaded and all processes in docker container get restarted, thus increasing the likelihood of entering a healthy state.

-We leveraged the mechanism of event listener in supervisord to auto-restart a docker container if one of its critical processes exited unexpectedly.
+We leveraged the 'event listener' mechanism in supervisord to auto-restart a docker container if one of its critical processes exited unexpectedly.
 We also added a configuration option to make this auto-restart feature dynamically configurable.
 Specifically users can run CLI to configure this feature residing in Config_DB as enabled/disabled status.